-The Paroches is restored to its usual place on the Aron HaKodesh after midday, before Mincha.
+After midday (and before Mincha), the Paroches is restored to its usual place on the Aron HaKodesh.

-Mincha is longer than usual; care should be taken to conclude before sunset (5:31pm).
-Before Mincha, one puts on Tallis and Tefillin and recites the entire Shma.
-This is followed by the selections omitted from the conclusion of Shacharis.
+Mincha is longer than usual (due to Krias Hatorah and Haftorah); it should be timed to conclude before sunset (5:43pm).

+Before Mincha, one dons Tallis and Tefillin and recites the entire Sh'ma.
+This is followed by the selections omitted from the conclusion of

+Shacharis.
 [I.e. Shir Shel Yom, Ein Kelokeinu, Tehillim.]
 These should be recited with a Minyan, and Kaddish is said at the appropriate places.

-Ideally, Krias Hatorah should not begin prior to Mincha Gedolah (12:53pm).
-Shmoneh Esrei may certainly not begin before then.
+Krias Hatorah should not begin prior to Mincha Gedolah (12:52pm).
+Shmoneh Esrei must certainly not begin before then.